 Which are Chapter 35 Approved Schools?

 Chapter 35 approved schools are simply the schools that are approved by GI Bill.
 The veterans dependents can use GI Bill benefits at some schools of their states but not all of them.
-If you want to learn more about the GI approved schools and the benefits provided by them, then visit the website https://www.va.gov/education/choosing-a-school/.
+If you want to learn more about the GI approved schools and their benefits, then visit the website: https://www.va.gov/education/choosing-a-school/.

 These approved schools by GI Bill are present in almost all of the states of United America.
 You just simply have to found them on the VA website.
 If you want to learn about your school whether it is approved by GI Bill or not then visit at https://inquiry.vba.va.gov/weamspub/buildSearchInstitutionCriteria.do